-- 5.5.1 HEIW shall encourage attendance at its formal Board meetings by the public and members of the press as well as officers or representatives from organisations who have an interest in HEIW business.
-The venue for such meetings shall be appropriate to facilitate easy access for attendees and translation services; and appropriate facilities wherever practicable to maximise accessibility such as an induction loop system. - 5.5.2 The Board and its Committees shall conduct as much of its formal business in public as possible.
+- 7.5.1 DHCW shall encourage attendance at its formal Board meetings by the public and members of the press as well as officers or representatives from organisations who have an interest in DHCW business.
+The venue for such meetings (when meetings are not held via electronic means) shall be appropriate to facilitate easy access for attendees and translation services; and appropriate facilities wherever practicable to maximise accessibility. - 7.5.2 The Board and its Committees shall conduct as much of its formal business in public as possible.
 There may be circumstances where it would not be in the public interest to discuss a matter in public, e.g., business that relates to a confidential matter.
 In such cases the Chair (advised by the Board Secretary where appropriate) shall schedule these issues accordingly and require that any observers withdraw from the meeting.
 In doing so, the Board shall resolve:

-That representatives of the press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest in accordance with Section 1(2) F(c.67).
+That representatives of the press and other members of the public be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest in accordance with Section 1(2) Public Bodies (Admission to Meetings) Act 1960 (c.67).

-- 5.5.3 In the circumstances, when the Board is not meeting in public session it shall operate in private session, formally reporting any decisions taken to the next meeting of the Board in public session.
-Wherever possible, that reporting shall take place at the end of a private session, by reconvening a Board meeting held in public session. - 5.5.4 The Board Secretary, on behalf of the Chair, shall keep under review the nature and volume of business conducted in private session to ensure such arrangements are adopted only when absolutely necessary. - 5.5.5 In encouraging entry to formal Board Meetings from members of the public and others, the Board shall make clear that attendees are welcomed as observers.
+- 7.5.3 In the circumstances, when the Board is not meeting in public session it shall operate in private session, formally reporting any decisions taken to the next meeting of the Board in public session.
+Wherever possible, that reporting shall take place at the end of a private session, by reconvening a Board meeting held in public session. - 7.5.4 The Board Secretary, on behalf of the Chair, shall keep under review the nature and volume of business conducted in private session to ensure such arrangements are adopted only when absolutely necessary. - 7.5.5 In encouraging entry to formal Board Meetings from members of the public and others, the Board shall make clear that attendees are welcomed as observers.
 The Chair shall take all necessary steps to ensure that the Board's business is conducted without interruption and disruption.
 In exceptional circumstances, this may include a requirement that observers leave the meeting.